-Something you should know about me:
+Something you should know about me: I love whiskey.

 I love it in all forms and derivatives including scotch, bourbon and whisky without an “e.”
 I love the cheap stuff (as a mixer) and I love the good stuff (neat, on the rocks).
 I love it all.

-(Sidenote: I do understand the fundamental differences between whiskey, whisky, bourbon and scotch, and I do NOT need to have them mansplained to me, please and thank you very much.)
+(Sidenote: I DO understand the fundamental differences between whiskey, whisky, bourbon and scotch, and I do NOT need to have them mansplained to me, please and thank you very much.)

 So when my job required me to take a 24-hour trip to Louisville, Kentucky, I stepped onto the plane with one mission in mind: